In 1947, College teen Charlie St. Clair sits in a cafe in France. She is an American socialite, a mathematician and…pregnant.

 I've wanted to share about it for some time, but I felt scatter brained on how to approach the topic.
 I didn't really want to share about what dyslexia is, or what it's like to have dyslexia (there are a lot of articles out there on these topics and that's not really what I want to focus on today.)

+What you need to hear but nobody will tell you: a writer's world view and why it matters.
 About a year ago, my inner alarm bells started going off.
 I began to wonder how this lack of critical thinking and ultra-sensitivity trend is affecting writers abilities to write without fear of censorship.